shreyj03/Currency-Convertor/README.md

 # Currency Converter

 This is a simple currency converter application built with HTML, CSS, and JavaScript.
 It allows users to select currencies and convert amounts between them.
+This app was built as part of a friendly coding challenege among some friends.

 ## Note